Free Granny Square Baby Blanket Crochet Pattern

 Fasten off and weave in ends.

-We hope you’ve enjoyed this free granny square crochet baby blanket pattern, don’t forget if you need any help with your crochet stitches you can always check out our crochet for beginners guide.
+We hope you’ve enjoyed this free granny square crochet baby blanket pattern, if you need any help with your crochet stitches you can always check out our crochet for beginners guide, and don't forget top take a look at the rest of our free crochet projects.
 And if you’re looking to treat yourself, check out our list of the best crochet hooks and the best crochet kits for beginners.